 Pergolas today have so many uses, they are almost always a great addition to any deck or yard in a variety of places.
 Here are a few that might work for you:

-A gazebo can house a dining table and chairs, a lounge chair or two, or even an artist’s easel.
+A gazebo can house a dining table and outdoor furniture such as chairs, a lounge chair or two, or even an artist’s easel.
 In fact, many of the ideas for pergola use would be perfect for a gazebo too.

 Most gazebos are built to be permanent structures, although tent-like gazebos are available that can be taken down for winter.
 Speaking of winter, a gazebo near a frozen pond or lake would provide the perfect shelter for serving hot chocolate to ice skaters and others enjoying a day (literally) on the water.